TTD, ST AUGUSTINE

 27. Kennedy Space Center

 Are you a space fanatic?
 Spend the day at NASA and Kennedy Space Center.
-The complex takes visitors past some of the launchpads where space shuttles are lifted off into space.
-You can also get up close to things like the Space Shuttle Atlantis, see some modern rockets, and learn about NASA’s next big mission to explore Mars.
+The complex takes visitors past some of the launchpads where space shuttles were once lifted off into space—and where current-day spacecraft are still launched.
+You can also get up close to things like the Space Shuttle Atlantis, see some modern rockets and learn about NASA’s next big mission to explore Mars.

 28. LEGOLAND Florida

 If you’re traveling with smaller kids, a stop at LEGOLAND Florida is hard to skip.
 The adorable theme park features plenty of attractions that kids of all ages can ride, not to mention a fun water park for a break from the Florida heat.
-And if you have toddlers, there’s a Peppa Pig Theme Park that’s based on the popular kid’s TV show Peppa Pig, which has rides designed for the tiniest thrill seekers.
+And if you have toddlers, there’s an adjacent Peppa Pig Theme Park—based on the popular kid’s TV show—that has rides designed for the tiniest thrill seekers.
 After a day riding attractions and spotting favorite LEGO characters, relax at one of the three LEGOLAND Florida resorts—they’re all family-friendly and LEGO-themed (of course).

 Advertising